AngryProgrammerInside/InstallAgent/DevelopmentAndDebugging.md

 ## Challenges and starting debugging
 There are a number of challenges that you can run into when developing code for the InstallAgent package:
 *   The Installagent.ps1 and the folder structure is intended to self delete after running, as it's intended to be run temporarily from C:\Windows\Temp\AGPO after the LaunchInstaller.bat/ps1 copies it there from the Netlogon/Source folder.
-*   Functions in InstallAgent-Core.psm1 depend upon variables declared in InstallAgent.ps1 that exist in Script scope, this is opposed to functions that is passed parameters and all variables are private to it's scope
+*   Functions in InstallAgent-Core.psm1 depend upon variables declared in InstallAgent.ps1 that exist in Script scope, this is opposed to functions that are passed passed parameters and all variables are private to it's scope
 *   Functions will populate a number of variables with hashtables, their fields names and types are not declared anywhere in code.

 The latter challanges are necessary artifacts caused by the constraints in PowerShell 2.0, to debug this code efficiently and cross reference variables it is necessary to use an IDE like Visual Studio Code or PowerShell ISE.